 - Personal contact with the course leaders

 What does my fee exclude?

 - Parking / travel / accommodation

-Your success in completing the ‘Yoga for Adults with Special Needs’ course will be celebrated with a distinguished certificate of participation from the Special Yoga Foundation training centre of excellence.
+Your success in completing the ‘Yoga for Adults with Special Needs’ course with 100% attendance will be celebrated with a Special Yoga certificate.

 The strategies taught throughout this course will be applicable to a range of special needs including, but not excluded to, people with:

 - Learning difficulties

 - Motor planning issues

 - Developmental delays